wkasdorp/forest-2-domains/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+### Update october 2017

+New features:
+* converted VMs to use managed disks.
+* Removed the storage account.
+* Made the hild domain is optional.
+* Greatly simplified the optional parts of the template.

-This template will create a new Active Directory forest for you, with a root and child domain.
-You can choose between one or two Domain Controllers per domain, and you can pick an Operating System version of Windows Server 2012, Windows Server 2012 R2, or Windows Server 2016.
+This template will create a new Active Directory forest for you, with a root and optional child domain.
+You can also choose between one or two Domain Controllers per domain, and pick an Operating System version of Windows Server 2012, Windows Server 2012 R2, or Windows Server 2016.
+You can pick the VM size, and fully configure the IPv4 space of the VMs.

 A forest with two domains in Azure is especially useful for AD-related development, testing, and troubleshooting.
 Many enterprises have complex